-- ▶ Hold burned skin under cool (not cold) running water or immerse in cool water until pain subsides. - Use compresses if running water is not available. - ▶ Cover with sterile non-adhesive bandage or clean cloth. - ▶ Do NOT apply butter or ointments; this may cause infection. - Give over-the counter pain relievers if pain increases or swelling, redness, fever occur.
+- ▶ Hold burned skin under cool (not cold) running water or immerse in cool water until pain subsides. - Hold burned skin under cool (not cold) running was Use compresses if running water is not available. - ► Cover with sterile non-adhesive bandage or clean cloth. - ▶ Do NOT apply butter or ointments; this may cause infection. - ▶ Give over-the counter pain relievers if pain increases or swelling, redness, fever occur.